Justice and Other Legislation Amendment Bill 2023

 2.58 pmMrs GILBERTSupports

-Supported the bill's amendments to better recognise deaths of unborn children due to criminal conduct, while noting the amendments do not affect women's ability to obtain lawful termination of pregnancy.
+Supported the bill, emphasising the importance of recognising the loss of unborn children through criminal conduct while noting the amendments do not affect lawful termination of pregnancy or the born-alive rule.

 To lose an unborn child as the result of another person's criminal actions is profoundly distressing to the parents, the family and the whole community.2023-09-13View Hansard